Child Custody Attorneys Serving Chesapeake & Hampton

 If You Need Help

-If you decide that dissolution of the marriage is the only answer to your marital differences and that help to restore the marriage is no longer what you want or need, you may still need professional help to get on the right road.
+If you decide that dissolution of the relationship is the only answer to your marital differences and that help to restore the relationship is no longer what you want or need, you may still need professional help to get on the right road.
 Advice from well-meaning friends and relatives, in many cases, further aggravates the situation.
 Friends or relatives can seldom be objective.

 Professional counseling can assist you in dealing with your problems and your children’s problems at the same time.
 A psychologist or other counselor, with professional academic training, can offer insights drawn from the experience of counseling hundreds of parents with problems much like yours who have gone through this process before you.